6th March 2018

 lists the recalled products and these instances have led to a greater understanding and acceptance of the need for more efficient pathogen control strategies.

 The microorganism’s adaptations have enabled it to persist without the need for a host.
-As such, it may exist in decaying plant material or fresh water ecosystems, but this is currently not wholly understood.
+As such, it may exist in decaying plant material or freshwater ecosystems, but this is currently not wholly understood.
 From these locations, it’s possible for the microorganism to enter the food processing environment and subsequently enter packing plants following harvest.
 As 16% of listeriosis cases are fatal, this is clearly something to be addressed.

-Inadequate cleaning and sanitation of equipment at a packing plant for cantaloupes (in 2011, USA) was linked to post-harvest contamination of the produce, as the pathogen had not been isolated from field samples.
+Inadequate cleaning and sanitation of equipment at a packing plant for cantaloupes (in 2011, USA) was linked to post-harvest contamination of the product, as the pathogen had not been isolated from field samples.
 The article states that there were 147 cases and 33 deaths associated with this outbreak, as such, it remains the largest listeriosis outbreak on record.

 The processing and packing stage is associated with the highest risk for contamination of fresh produce.
 This presents an opportunity for prevention and control measures.
 Dycem